ChristianMenzinger/new-dialog-issue/README.md

 This logic works and can be validated when opening "Details 1" record on the "Master 1" record.
 As a Detail record can't exist without the Master, the relationship in the filter is correct.

-But this breaks in the "New" dialog in the related list: the Master record is *null* and therefore all fields are hidden as none of the filters apply!
+But this breaks in the "New" dialog in the related list: the Master record is **null** and therefore all fields are hidden as none of the filters apply!

 # Expected Behavior
 Visibility filters should respect the context from where the dialog is opened as a Detail record is always in the context of the Master.

-This same logic applies to the lookup field which can be seen when removing the first filter: the lookup is pre-filled!
+This logic **is** applying to the lookup field which can be seen when removing the first filter: the lookup is pre-filled!

 ![](assets/new_without_filter.png)